Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 A **source** is an external location from which raw data can be read from and written to.

-A source can be accessed at a low level through the `rbxmk.readsource` and `rbxmk.writesource` functions.
+A source can be accessed at a low level through the `rbxmk.readSource` and `rbxmk.writeSource` functions.

 A source usually has a corresponding library that provides convenient access for common cases.